codeakbuddy/lyriks/README.md

 # lyriks
- Spotify Clone Using React & Rapid API
+ Spotify Clone Using React & Redux with Rapid API